 Continuous vs. batch mixing

-• Higher throughput while using less energy
+- Higher throughput while using less energy

-• No material waste or fluid deterioration
+- Less material waste and reduced fluid deterioration

 Projects that need both speed and precision can use continuous process batch control.
 This hybrid approach combines elements from both methods to deliver high throughput without losing accuracy.